mozilla/mentat/README.md

 At present this code is licensed under MPLv2.0.
 That license is subject to change prior to external contributions.

+## SQLite dependencies

+Datomish uses partial indices, which are available in SQLite 3.8.0 and higher.

+It also uses FTS4, which is [a compile time option](http://www.sqlite.org/fts3.html#section_2).

 ## Running a REPL

 ### Prep